robertoplatz/aws_certified_practitioner_exam/Whizlabs/questions/exam01.md

 **Question 21**

 21. Your design team is planning to design an application that will be hosted on the AWS Cloud.
 One of their main non-functional requirements is given below:
-* Reduce inter-dependencies so failures do not impact other components.
+    - Reduce inter-dependencies so failures do not impact other components.
-  Which of the following concepts does this requirement relate to?<!--[if !supportLists]-->
+    - Which of the following concepts does this requirement relate to?
 *  A. Integration
 *  B. Decoupling
 *  C. Aggregation